An onboarding upgrade: where do I start?

 Define your onboarding vision

 Start by defining what you want to achieve with your new onboarding experience.
 This isn’t a detailed plan.
 It’s a sentence or short paragraph that clearly explains your objectives – why you want to change, and where you want to get to.
-Then, throughout the process, as you research, plan and scope out exactly how you’re going to get there, you can continually refer back to your vision, to ensure you’re still on track.
+Then, throughout the process, as you research, plan and scope out every aspect of your experience, you can refer back to your vision to ensure you’re still on track.

 Discovery